A Minneapolis Car Accident Can Be Extremely Expensive

 However, if, for some unseen reason, the client doesn’t receive any financial compensation, then we do not charge that client a fee of any type.
 That client would literally pay nothing.

 Of course, that is not the desired outcome for the client or their attorney; in fact, it is only the desired outcome for the other party’s insurance company.

 So what is our fee?
 Well, Sand Law charges the same fee that all personal injury firms in Minnesota charge, which is 33% to 40% of the client’s settlement amount.

 - 33% if we settle the claim out of court; or

 - 40% if the case goes to trial.

 Why Insurance Companies Don’t Want You to Hire a Minneapolis Personal Injury Lawyer

-Insurance companies want you to think that a hiring a personal injury attorney is not necessary.
-They will tell you that an injury attorney will just take a chunk of your money and that if your pursue the claim on your own, you would get to keep 100% of it.
-The reason insurance companies don’t want you to hire an attorney is because that improves their odds of not paying injury victims maximum compensation for their damages.
+Insurance companies want you to think that hiring a personal injury attorney is not necessary.
+They will tell you that an injury attorney will just take a chunk of your money and that if you pursue the claim on your own, you would get to keep 100% of it.
+The reason insurance companies don’t want you to hire an attorney is that that improves their odds of not paying injury victims maximum compensation for their damages.